 Her current research interests include the history of the telegraph as the first cyberspace, Spiritualism, animation, augmented reality, digital glitches, and technological manifestations of the unseen, the overlooked, and the invisible.

 The following is a selection of recent publications in Scopus.
-Silvia Ruzanka has 7 indexed publications in the subjects of Computer Science, Engineering, and Physics and Astronomy.
+Silvia Ruzanka has 9 indexed publications in the subjects of Computer Science, Engineering, Materials Science.